erikabalarezo/web-app/README.md

 -	Mobile first and responsive web design.
 -	Google Maps API.
 	PHP, because it is the most popular language used to write web applications and also because there is good documentation.
+-	Will use PHP, because it is the most popular language used to write web applications and also because there is good documentation.
--	PHP on Google App Engine via a version of Quercus.
+-	Will use PHP on Google App Engine via a version of Quercus.
 Since Google App Engine offers automatic scaling for web applications I won't have to worry about managing machines if my app's traffic and data storage grow.
-	Python, as the other alternative, because it's a popular language with excellent readability that encourages elegant code.
-Python is used as the main programming language of Google.
 -	MySql.

 ## Similar Applications